iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Maybe you are searching among the branches, for what only appears in the roots.
+> We are most nearly ourselves when we achieve the seriousness of the child at play.
 >
-> — Rumi
+> — Heraclitus

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->